Peanut chutney without coconut|Andhra style Palli chutney

 Ginger or Garlic: Both add unique flavor and mild sharpness to the chutney.
 Can add either of both.

 Tempering ingredients: Udad dal, Mustard seeds, Cumin seeds, Dry red chilly, curry leaves, and Hing.

-Dry roast peanuts on low flame till the skin color changes and keep aside to cool.
+While dry roasting peanuts, the flame has to be low.
+Saute till the skin color changes and keep aside to cool.

-Do give this recipe a ty and do not forget to rate the recipe!
+Do give this recipe a try and do not forget to rate the recipe!

 Peanut Chutney without coconut | Andhra Palli Chutney